 Lock Resolver

-As we described in other sections, TiDB's transaction system is based on Google's Percolator algorithm.
-Which makes it necessary to resolve locks when a reading transaction meets locked keys or during GC.
+As we described in , TiDB's transaction system is based on Google's algorithm.
+Which makes it necessary to resolve locks when a reading transaction meets locked keys or during .

 So we introduced Lock Resolver in TiDB to resolve locks.